i-MSCP/plugins/incubator/CronJobs/README.md

 ## Update

-1. Backup your **plugins/cronjobs/config.php** configuration file
+1. Backup your **plugins/CronJobs/config.php** configuration file
 2. Login into the panel as admin and go to the plugin management interface
 3. Deactivate the plugin
 4. Upload the plugin archive
-5. Restore your **plugins/cronjobs/config.php** configuration file (compare it with the new version first)
+5. Restore your **plugins/cronjobs/config.php** configuration file ( compare it with the new version first )
 6. Activate the plugin

-## Plugin usage
+## Usage

-the development of this plugin took me a lot of time.
+The development of this plugin took me a lot of time.
 Thus, I would ask a small contribution for use of this plugin by doing a donation on my paypal account ( paypal@nuxwin.com ).
 If you don't understand such asks, or if you do not want donate, just don't use this plugin.